aperkins19/Docker_template_python_datascience_jupyter_bespoke_packages/README.md

 https://www.youtube.com/watch?v=YFUhdxI4kcA

-### 3. Open command line and navigate to the project folder
+### 3. Open command line and navigate to your project folder

+The format of the command should look something like this but with your path rather than the placeholder:

-`cd "C://mypath/directory/my project/subfolder"`
+`cd "C://PlaceholderPath/directory/my project/subfolder"`

+For example, the path to get to the directory where I have this git repo locally is:

+`cd "C:\Users\Alex\coding\data_analysis_dockers\Jupyter_with_requirements_TEMPLATE`

 * I have a tip for doing this which you may find useful:
 * Open the project folder in File Explorer/Finder and 'Copy Address as text' (*See Image*), then paste that address into the Command Line **within double quotes**.